-This collection of primary sources will eventually contain transliterations and translations of the four primary print sources on German immigration to Iowa.
-The original texts of the first three titles are currently available in their digitized original editions on the DIYHistory website of the University of Iowa Libraries.
+This collection of primary sources will eventually contain transliterations and translations of the four primary print sources on German immigration to Iowa, originally printed in Fraktur, or blackletter font.
+The original texts of the first three titles are available in their digitized original editions on the DIYHistory website of the University of Iowa Libraries.
 The original text of the final book, Joseph Eiboeck's The Germans of Iowa and their Achievements, is available via the Digital Library of the Hathi Trust:

-- August P. Richter, Geschichte der Stadt Davenport und des County Scott (1917)
+- August P. Richter, Geschichte der Stadt Davenport und des County Scott ("History of Davenport and Scott County," 1917)

-- Joseph Eiboeck, Die Geschichte der Deutschen von Iowa und deren Errungenschaften (1900)
+- Joseph Eiboeck, Die Deutschen von Iowa und deren Errungenschaften ("The Germans of Iowa and Their Achievements," 1900)

 Die Deutschen von Iowa und deren Errungenschaften (The Germans of Iowa and Their Achievements) is the only book dedicated to the history of German, Swiss, and Austrian settlers across the state.
 It was written in 1900 by Joseph Eiboeck, editor of Des Moines's German-language newspaper, the Iowa Staats-Anzeiger.
 Eiboeck's original work, printed in German blackletter font (Fraktur), is available through the Digital Library of the Hathi Trust.

 Follow the links below to access alternating transliterations and translations of individual chapters of Eiboeck's work.
 All pages below are searchable.
 Genealogists may be particularly interested in Chapter 8, which discusses German Iowans who served in the Union army during the Civil War, and Chapter 22, which covers German settlements throughout the state and contains the names of many 19th-century settlers.

 Several individuals have helped to make Die Deutschen von Iowa accessible to a broader audience: